cloudpilot-emu/cloudpilot-emu/doc/networking.md

 Reload the page with the exception in place.
 The error should be gone, and you should see the text "not found" instead.

-### Chrome on Linux

-Chrome on Linux is a special case, too.
-On Linux, Chrome manages its own certificate store.
-In order to import the generated certificate you need to open the settings and navigate to "Privacy and Security" -> "Security" -> "Manage Certificates" -> "Authorities" and click "Import".
-You need to set the filter to "all files" in order to see and import the .cer file.
-In the dialog that opens, select "Trust this certificate for identifying websites".

-In order for Chrome for Linux to accept the certificate, you have to answer the corresponding question during certificate creation with "YES" (or use the `--compat-chrome-linux`) command line option.
-Not that this will allow for easier abuse of the certificate as a CA certificate and should be kept off unless required.

-As an alternative, you can open the website settings in chrome and enable "insecure content".
-This will allow you to run the proxy server over HTTP (by using the `--insecure` command line option).
-Note that you have to enter the full URL to the server in CloudpilotEmu in this case, and that the connection will not be encrypted.
-DON'T USE BASIC AUTHENTICATION IN THIS CASE.

 ## Start the server